Tourism: Winter tourism

-Ecotourism
+Outdoor tourism

+Outdoor tourism is generally categorized into nature, eco, and adventure tourism (NEAT).
+These categories share many similarities but also possess definite and unique characteristics.
+Nature tourism generally encompasses tourism activities that would take place outside.
+This type of tourism has a low barrier to entry and is accessible to a large population.
+Ecotourism focuses on education, maintaining a social responsibility for the community and the environment, and centering economic growth around the local economy.
+Weaver describes ecotourism as sustainable nature-based tourism.
+Ecotourism is more specific than nature tourism and works toward accomplishing a specific goal through the outdoors.
 Ecotourism, also known as ecological tourism, is responsible travel to fragile, pristine, and usually protected areas that strives to be low-impact and (often) small-scale.
 It helps educate the traveller; provides funds for conservation; directly benefits the economic development and political empowerment of local communities, and fosters respect for different cultures and for human rights.
 Take only memories and leave only footprints is a very common slogan in protected areas.
 Tourist destinations are shifting to low carbon emissions following the trend of visitors more focused in being environmentally responsible adopting a sustainable behavior.

+Adventure tourism is the most extreme of the categories and includes participation in activities and sports that require a level of skill or experience, risk, and physical exertion, such as white water rafting, ice climbing, and mountaineering.
+Adventure tourism often appeals less to the general public than nature and ecotourism and tends to draw in individuals who partake in such activities with limited marketing.

 Volunteer tourism

-Volunteer tourism (or voluntourism) is growing as a largely Western phenomenon, with volunteers travelling to aid those less fortunate than themselves to counter global inequalities.
-Volunteer tourism is defined as applying "to those tourists who, for various reasons, volunteer in an organised way to undertake holidays that might involve aiding or alleviating the material poverty of some groups in society" (Wearing 2001).
-VSO founded in 1958 in the UK and the US Peace Corps founded in 1958 were the first large-scale voluntary organisations sending groups, initially arising to modernise less economically developed countries, which it was hoped would curb the influence of communism.
+Volunteer tourism (or voluntourism) is growing as a largely Western phenomenon, with volunteers travelling to aid those less fortunate than themselves in order to counter global inequalities.
+Volunteer tourism is defined as applying to “those tourists who, for various reasons, volunteer in an organised way to undertake holidays that might involve aiding or alleviating the material poverty of some groups in society” (Wearing, 2001).
+VSO, founded in 1958 in the UK, and the US Peace Corps, founded in 1958, were the first large-scale voluntary organisations sending groups, initially arising to modernise less economically developed countries, which it was hoped would curb the influence of communism.

 This form of tourism is largely praised for being a more sustainable approach to travel, with tourists attempting to assimilate into local cultures and avoiding the criticism of consumptive, exploitative mass tourism.
 However, increasingly, voluntourism is being criticised by scholars who suggest that volunteer tourism may have negative effects as it begins to undermine local labour and force unwilling host communities to adopt Western initiatives.
 While host communities without a strong heritage fail to retain volunteers who become dissatisfied with their experiences, volunteer shortages persist.
 Increasingly, organisations such as VSO have been concerned with community-centric volunteer programmes where power to control the future of the community is in the hands of local people.